Shawnee, Kansas

-Shawnee /ʃɔːˈniː/ shaw-NEE is a city in Johnson County, Kansas, United States.
+Shawnee /ʃɑːˈniː/ shaw-NEE is a city in Johnson County, Kansas, United States.
 It is the seventh-most populous municipality in the Kansas City metropolitan area.
 As of the 2020 census, the population of the city was 67,311.

 History

 Territory of Kansas

 Before and after the Civil War, Shawnee served as a government road that connected Fort Leavenworth to Fort Riley.
 During the mid 19th century, branches of the Oregon Trail and nearby Santa Fe Trail that passed through Olathe, Overland Park and Kansas City, Missouri saw settlers travel through the area.
 A Shawnee Indian mission had been established at the present site of Shawnee in 1831.
 Shawnee was laid out as a town in 1857.
 Kansas entered the union as a free state on January 29, 1861, to become the 34th state.
 The declaration of a free state added to the tension between the anti-slave abolitionists and pro-slave Confederate guerrillas.